-Stephen Fry has narrated a short film called ‘The Unfinished Portrait’, which reveals new information about the fascinating life of Felbrigg Hall’s last squire, Robert Wyndham Ketton-Cremer.
+In 2017, Stephen Fry narrated a short film called ‘The Unfinished Portrait’, which revealed new information about the fascinating life of Felbrigg Hall’s last squire, Robert Wyndham Ketton-Cremer.

 Many of our places were home to, and shaped by, people who challenged conventional ideas of gender and sexuality.

 The last squire of Felbrigg

 Robert Wyndham Ketton-Cremer - the last squire of Felbrigg - was known as a shy, gentle man, known as ‘Bunny’ to his friends.
 He never married and with the tragic death of his brother and no heir, he restored his exquisite ancestral home and bequeathed it to the nation.

 Until now, official accounts of his life have offered only a partial story and neglected to acknowledge his homosexuality, which was widely accepted by those who knew him.
 Instead he was referred to as 'the bachelor squire'... or 'not one for the ladies'.

 Working with the staff at Felbrigg, the University of Leicester team from the Research Centre for Museums and Galleries have uncovered new information about the squire – his poetry, scholarship and circle of friends, that has been used to create a beautiful short film.